robch/mdx/README.md

   --threads N                  Limit the number of concurrent file processing threads (default <number_of_processors>)

-  --save-file-output FILENAME  Save the output to the specified file (e.g. {filePath}/{fileBase}.md)
+  --save-file-output FILENAME  Save the output to the specified file (e.g. {filePath}/{fileBase}.md) --instructions "..."
+Apply the specified instructions to the entire output using AI CLI --save-output FILENAME       Save the entire output to the specified file

 @ARGUMENTS